 Students develop a critical and reflexive understanding of how they are as individuals and social beings, examining how consciousness is/was constructed, promoting understanding through the complexity of difference.

-EDPS 265-The Inclusive Classroom - Block II
+EDPS 265-The Inclusive Classroom

 The diversity emphasis is students with special needs and talents.